Code-Institute-Submissions/function_band/README.md

 Home Page:

-As a user, I want to have a collection of material easily accessible when first entering the site so that I can quickly navigate to what I require for my event.

 As a user, I want to be able to easily navigate the site, so that I can get to the page I need.

 <img src="userstoryimg/navbar.png" alt="Image of the navigation tool bar" style="align: center;">